HaxeFlixel/flixel-docs/documentation/01_community/11-upgrade-guide.html.md

 Also, the mouse cursor is now visible by default on non-mobile devices.

-The middle and right click events of the mouse are now set up by default, which means `FLX_MOUSE_ADVANCED` has turned into `FLX_NO_MOUSE_ADVANCED`.
+The middle and right click event listeners are now set up by default, which means `FLX_MOUSE_ADVANCED` has turned into `FLX_NO_MOUSE_ADVANCED`.

 ### The recording system and `FlxRandom`

 To put it bluntly... `FlxRandom` was a bit of a mess in 3.0.
 Some of the functions were deterministic, others weren't, which as a result made it very difficult to create deterministic games suitable for the recording system.

-In 3.1, `FlxRandom` has been completely refactored to be completely deterministic.
+In 3.1.0, `FlxRandom` has been refactored to be completely deterministic.
 A new algorithm for pseudo-random-number-generation was implemented, **which makes old replays incompatible** / they will have unpredictable results.

 Additionally, the following functions have been added to `FlxRandom`: